Periodic Euclidean Graphs on Integer Points: Touring Periodic Graphs

 Once we have these symmetries, we can walk from the fundamental transversal through the graph as follows.
-Assume that the traveler started at the free point $\mathbf a \in S$. \begin{itemize} \item We start with the first fundamental transversal $S$, with the traveller moving around within $S$ using the train isometries $g_{\mathbf x, \mathbf y}$ (which, within $S$, are all translations). \item Reaching a vertex $\mathbf y \in \partial S$, the traveler uses the train isometries $g_{\mathbf x, \mathbf y}$ to move from $\mathbf x$ to $\mathbf y$. \end{itemize} Once the traveler has departed from $S \cup \partial S$, the traveler will employ conjugates of the these train isometries.
+First, we assume that the traveler started at some fixed $\mathbf a \in S$, on which $\bbbS$ acts freely.